Hike at a Glance

 The coastline itself varies dramatically.
 Find long stretches of pristine white sand beaches with clear water, ideal for swimming and sunbathing.
 Dramatic cliff faces and the wild Southern Ocean provide opportunities for fishing, boating, and surfing.

-Looking for hikes and trails in Fleurieu Peninsula or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Fleurieu Peninsula?
+Try these trails with a similar difficulty grade.

 Suggest an edit